linusaurus/purchaseweasel/README.md

 Developement Plan:

 Fold all the related functionality into a single Database.
-Add the follwoign entities to the Doman Model
+Add the following entities to the Doman Model

 *Project Scope
+WorkOrders
+Routing(Travelers)
 Articles
 RFIs-Responces
 ChangeOrders